ionicfirebaseapp/ionic-3-restaurantapp/README.md

 9. Easy to integrate any local payment gateway
 10. Track your order status
 11. Offers, Coupons, Taxes applied
-12. Develop with Ionic 3 (ionic V4 available for Pro-members)
+12. Develop with Ionic 3 / 4
 13. Clean UI and Easy to Customize
 14. Support Firebase and custom Rest API backend
-15. This repo contains the firebase version of app.
+15. Easy to integrate with our both Firebase and NodeJS backend.

 ## What's included